Private Investigators Must Understand Computers and Technology

 Linux – Linux is an open-source operating system modeled on UNIX.

 Microsoft Windows—Currently active Windows operating systems include Windows 8 and 10.
-Windows runs on more computers than any other system worldwide, so private eyes must be familiar with it for computer forensics-related investigations.
+Windows runs on more computers worldwide than any other operating system, so private eyes must be familiar with it for computer forensics-related investigations.

-Mac OSX – MAC OSX is a series of Unix-based graphical interface operating systems developed and marketed by Apple.
+Mac OS X is a series of Unix-based graphical interface operating systems developed and marketed by Apple.

 Mouse – A device that is used to operate a computer.